Comparing Type Systems for Deadlock Freedom: Translating into

-\Cref{thm:L0-L2} is meaningful, for it says that the session type ``interface'' of a process (i.e., the set of sessions it implements) is not modified by the rewriting procedure.
+\Cref{thm:L0-L2} is meaningful, for it says that the session type ``interface'' of a process (i.e., the set of sessions it implements) is not modified by the translation.
 That is, $\encCP{\cdot}$ modifies the process structure by closely following the session typing discipline.